Matheus1714/nlw-shorts-summary-web/README.md

 To get started with the project, follow these steps:

+1. Configure the api repository: https://github.com/Matheus1714/nlw-shorts-summary-api/

-1. Install the project dependencies:
+2. Install the project dependencies:

 ```
 npm i
 ```

-2. Execute the following command in your terminal to run the project:
+3. Execute the following command in your terminal to run the project:

 ```
 npm run dev
 ```

+_Obs: Both this repositories and api-repository must runnig together._

 <p align="right"><a href="#readme-top">🔝 Return</a></p>